 Graduate students, faculty members, and visiting scholars in the humanities and social sciences (Divisions I and II).

 When you get a carrel in Robarts, we will issue you a carrel borrowing card.
-Use it to sign out books to your carrel for in-library use using the self-charge machines on 9th and 12th floors or take the books to the Loan Services Desk.
+Use it to sign out books to your carrel for in-library use on the Loan Services Desk on the first floor.
 These books must remain in your carrel at all times.

 The carrel borrowing card permits: